owenzhao/Xliff-Tool/README.md

 # Xliff Tool For Xcode

-Xliff Tool is an app helping you deal with Xliff files, especially for Xliff 1.2 that Xcode exported.

 Xliff Tool For Xcode, short for Xliff Tool, is a translation tool for developers.
 It supports version 1.2 .xliff files that are used by Xcode.
 If you installed Xcode 13, .xliff files are contained in .xcloc packages.

 > Before Xcode 13, .xcloc files in Finder were shown as directories.